 Originally known as the Mitchell Farm it was owned by a very prominent and wealthy family who were early settlers in Washington.
 The land was farmed by several generations of Mitchells into the 20th century.
 The main house was built around 1790 by Simeon Mitchell, who was born in Washington in 1757 and served in the Revolutionary War.
 When his son married in 1809 he gave the house to him and 2 maple trees were planted to signify it was a “bride house”.
 One of those maples remains.

 The house is considered to be one of the finest Federal style Colonials in Washington.
-It has been impeccably maintained and although it has been expanded the architectural integrity has been preserved.
-Noteworthy are the Corinthian columns on the portico, the leaded tracery transom above the front door, 12 over 12 window sashes.
-Interiors feature wideboard floors, wainscoting, paneled walls, and 4 fireplaces.
+Noteworthy are 12 over 12 window sashes, wideboard floors, wainscoting, paneled walls, and 4 fireplaces.
 There are 5 bedrooms, one is on the main floor with an en suite bath.
 From the stone terrace one overlooks the spectacular grounds that include stone and rail fencing, gardens, pool, pond, pastures, unspoiled woodlands.

-The pool, uniquely shaped as a quadrant, has a pool house with a kitchenette and changing rooms.
+The pool, uniquely shaped as a quadrant, has a pool house with fireplace, a kitchenette, dressing room and bath.

 A 2-bedroom guest house has a finished basement and garage.